Jamie Gauthier claims victory over longtime Philly Councilwoman Jannie Blackwell

-PHILADELPHIA (WPVI) -- With nearly all of the vote counted, six-term incumbent Philadelphia Councilwoman Jannie Blackwell lost her re-election bid to Jamie Gauthier in Tuesday's primary for the 3rd District City Council seat.
+PHILADELPHIA (WPVI) -- With nearly all of the votes counted, six-term incumbent Philadelphia Councilwoman Jannie Blackwell lost her re-election bid to Jamie Gauthier in Tuesday's primary for the 3rd District City Council seat, which covers much of West Philadelphia and Southwest Philadelphia.

 Blackwell is one of the best known and most powerful Democrats in Philadelphia.